nathanielgreen/CV/README.md

 - Built a cross-platform app with Flutter, enabling students across the UK to complete tasks for the Wiser Academy, an internal recruitment initiative targeting university students.
-- Worked on multiple clients careers sites with a heavy focus on accessability, design, performance, and animation.
-Such clients include Knight Frank, Lloyds of London, Colt, The Stars Group, and more.
+- Worked on multiple clients' careers sites with a heavy focus on accessability, design, performance and animation.
+Such clients include Knight Frank, Lloyds of London, Colt, The Stars Group and more.
-- Built interactive slot machine, horse racing, and boxing games using Canvas animation for The Stars Group career site.
+- Built interactive slot machine, horse racing and boxing games using Canvas animation for The Stars Group career site.
 - Developed and implemented company-wide Git workflows and standards, enabling more efficient collaboration across all projects.